-- FEMA provides PA funding for the use of applicant-owned equipment - FEMA only applies equipment rates to the time the applicant is operating equipment.
-Although costs associated with mobilizing equipment to a project site are eligible, costs for stand by time are not unless the equipment operator uses the equipment intermittently for more than half of the working hours for a given day.
-In this case the intermittent standby time is eligible. - Local rates are those developed under local government guidelines for use in normal day-to-day operations.
-FEMA generally provides PA funding for local equipment rates if they are properly documented and reasonable.
+FEMA provides PA funding for the use of applicant-owned equipment

+- FEMA only applies equipment rates to the time the applicant is operating equipment. - Costs associated with mobilizing equipment to a project site are eligible - Costs for stand by time are not unless the equipment operator uses the equipment intermittently for more than half of the working hours for a given day.
+In this case the intermittent standby time is eligible. - FEMA generally provides PA funding for local equipment rates if they are properly documented and reasonable.